 As mentioned above, Milgard no longer offers wood or wood clad windows, but they do manufacture windows made of vinyl, fiberglass, and aluminum.
 The exclusion of wood in their assemblies serves to make their windows even more affordable.

 Milgard offers all of the most popular window styles: single-hung, double-hung, casement, awning, picture, and slider.
 They also have a selection of specialty styles, like radius windows which use at least one curved edge.
-They also offer Jalousie and garden windows.
+They also offer Jalousie, garden, and bay windows.

 Best Time of Year to Replace Windows